brunamcarlos/brunamcarlos/README.md

 - 👋 Hi, I’m @brunamcarlos
 - 👀 I’m interested in medical physics and machine learning
-- 🌱 I’m currently learning about data in health sciences and deep neural networks
+- 🌱 I’m currently learning about data in health sciences and neural networks
 - 📫 brunamcarlos@gmail.com

 <!---